bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 **Tim Ruffing**: 00:29:08

-In the case of `multi-signatures`, it's really like the verification is the normal `Schnorr signature verification`.
+In the case of multisignatures, it's really like the verification is the normal `Schnorr signature verification`.
 So really as a verifier, you don't know, you see just one single `Schnorr-Public key`, but you don't know if this is just an `ordinary single sign-on key` or if this really represents a group because they were combining this key in the background and then using like a `multi signature protocol` to create a signature.

 **Pieter Wuille**: 00:29:33